Skip to content

 What is provided📜

-When utilizing the extra package values/logic there are two main pieces that are deployed: your package and optionally the “wrapper”.
+When utilizing the extra package values/logic, there are two main pieces that are deployed: your package and optionally, the “wrapper.”
 Each of these pieces provides certain things necessary for deploying.
-The standalone package functionality is recommended for charts that already have Big Bang integration (i.e. networkpolicies, monitoring support, istio support).
+The standalone package functionality is recommended for charts that already have Big Bang integration (i.e., networkpolicies, monitoring support, and Istio support).
 Utilizing the optional wrapper method is recommended for non-integrated charts or mission applications.

 Package Deployment📜